ericdnbn/cnn-image-classifier-melanoma/README.md

   <img src='images/net2vis_layers.png' width=700 height=275 />
 </p>

 ## Final Model Evaluation

 I trained my final model for 25 epochs with a batch size of 128 images.
+The model's overall accuracy on the holdout set was just 75.31%, but in terms of my key metric, precision, specifically as it relates to predicting the benign and malignant classes, it performed quite well.
+The following shows the confusion matrix results after evaluating the final model on the the holdout dataset:

 <p align="center">
   <img src='images/confusion_matrix_final_model.png' width=563 height=375 />
 </p>

-The model's overall accuracy on the holdout set was just 75.31%, but in terms of my key metric, precision, it performed quite well.

 Out of 946 lesions the model predicted were benign, it misdiagnosed just 3 malignant lesions and 10 unknown lesions, meaning its precision when predicting a lesion to be benign is 98.63%, which is less than 1% lower than a medical professional’s precision when clinically diagnosing a lesion to be benign.
 Out of 176 lesions the model predicted to be malignant, it misdiagnosed just 26 unknown lesions and 0 benign lesions.
 This means that the model’s precision when predicting a lesion to be malignant is 85.23%, which is 55% higher than a medical professional’s precision when clinically diagnosing a lesion to be malignant.